Trade Bitcoin Trading

 Leverage & Margin Bitcoin Trading

-Leverage is represented in the form of a ratio, e.g. 5:1 means that an online Bitcoin trading broker will give a trader $5 dollars for every $1 that the online trader has - that is the broker will give the trader the option to borrow 5 times the amount that they deposit.
-Leverage option of 5:1 also means the broker will give the trader an option to borrow 5 times the amount that they deposit in their account.
+Leverage is shown as a ratio, like 5:1, which means that an online Bitcoin trading company will give a trader $5 for every $1 that the trader has.
+This means the company lets the trader borrow five times the money they put in.
+A leverage choice of 5:1 also means the company will offer the trader a chance to borrow five times the money they have deposited.

-With leverage it is possible for retail Bitcoin traders or retail Bitcoin traders to trade the online Bitcoin market.
-Leverage option of 5:1 means that for every $1 dollar in your account you can borrow $5, this borrowed $5 dollars will be given to you by your online Bitcoin broker.
+With leverage, regular Bitcoin traders can trade the online Bitcoin market.
+A leverage choice of 5:1 means that for every $1 you have, you can borrow $5: this borrowed $5 will be provided by your online Bitcoin broker.

-What this also means is that the broker also requires you to maintain $1 dollar in your account for every $5 that they've provided you with.
+This means the broker wants you to keep $1 in your account for every $5 they give you.

 Therefore, with leverage & margin as explained above it means that retail Bitcoin traders are not required to deposit all the cash for the whole contract that they are going to be trading with.
 The account they open they can trade on leverage and this account is known as a margin trading account - meaning they're trading on margin - the funds in their account is the margin for the leverage they will be using for trading.